csci-1301/csci-1301.github.io/lectures/040_operators/readme.md

     Without the cast, `share` would get the value 3.0 because `numCookies` and `numPeople` are both `int` type (just like the `fraction` example above).
 With the cast, `numCookies` is converted to the value 21.0 (a `double`), which means the operands are no longer the same type.
 This will cause `numPeople` to be implicitly converted to `double` in order to make them match, and the `double` version of `/` will get called to evaluate `21.0 / 6.0`.
 The result is 3.5, so `share` gets assigned 3.5.

-- You might also *need* a cast to ensure the operands are the same type, if implicit conversion doesn't work
+- You might also *need* a cast to ensure the operands are the same type, if implicit conversion does not work

 - Example: